• Skip to primary navigation

 These are currently my favourite muffins on the blog!

-They’re moist, fluffy and light, have loads of veggies and hidden bone broth powder that make these filling and delicious.
+They’re moist, fluffy and light, have loads of veggies and hidden protein powder that make these filling and delicious.
 You’ve been asking for quick and nutritious AIP breakfast options and these are the perfect fit!

 overhead shot of seven zucchini muffins on white background with bite taken out of one muffin